zchee/golang-wiki/Modules.md

 One of the key goals of the versioned modules proposal is to add a common vocabulary and semantics around versions of Go code for both tools and developers.
 This lays a foundation for future capabilities to declare additional forms of incompatibilities, such as possibly:
 * declaring deprecated versions as [described](https://research.swtch.com/vgo-module) in the initial `vgo` blog series
 * declaring pair-wise incompatibility between modules in an external system as discussed for example [here](https://github.com/golang/go/issues/24301#issuecomment-392111327) during the proposal process
-* declaring incompatible versions or insecure versions of a module after a release has been published.
-See for example the on-going discussion in [#24031](https://github.com/golang/go/issues/24031#issuecomment-407798552)
+* declaring pair-wise incompatible versions or insecure versions of a module after a release has been published.
+See for example the on-going discussion in [#24031](https://github.com/golang/go/issues/24031#issuecomment-407798552) and [#26829](https://github.com/golang/go/issues/26829)

 ### When do I get old behavior vs. new module-based behavior?